timfjord/AnyTest/README.md

 ## Usage

-There are 4 main commands that the package exposes:
+The main command that the packages exposes is `any_test_run`.
+It support 4 scopes:

-- `AnyTest: Test suite`: runs the whole test suite (based on the current file)
+- `suite`: runs the whole test suite (based on the current file)
-- `AnyTest: Test file`: runs all tests in the current file
+- `file`: runs all tests in the current file
-- `AnyTest: Test nearest`: runs the test nearest to the current line(cursor)
+- `line`: runs the test nearest to the current line(cursor)
-- `AnyTest: Run last`: runs the last test
+- `last`: runs the last test

+The package tries to detect a test framework based on the current file.
+When the framework is detected the package generates a command and runs it using the selected runner.
-Any of the commands above supports the `edit` flag that allows editing the command before running it.
+When the `edit` flag is passed to `true` then the command can be edited before running.
+And finally, if the `select` flag is passed to `true` then the auto-detection feature is bypassed and the quick panel with all available test frameworks is shown allowing to select a test framework manually.

 The package comes with polyfills for test frameworks that don't have  built-in support for running tests for the current line.
 All the polyfills have been borrowed from the `vim-test` plugin and adapted for Sublime Text.